gecko0307/dagon/README.md

 * Unicode text input
 * Ownership memory model
 * Entity-component model
+* Asynchronous thread-safe messaging.
+Run anything in a separate thread and use the message broker built into the event system to communicate between threads and the main loop
 * Built-in camera logics for easy navigation: freeview and first person views
 * Collision detection using MPR algorithm, raycasting
 * Rigid body physics extension that uses [Newton Dynamics](http://newtondynamics.com).
 Built-in character controller